Athens' Golden Age and the Delian League

 However, the League's policies and activities became focused on what the city of Athens wanted.

-There is no single event or year that can be pinpointed when the Delian League became the Athenian empire.
+There is no single event or year that can pinpoint when the Delian League became the Athenian empire.

 In reality, the process occurred over the course of several years.
-However, there were some major events that highlighted the increasing dominance of Athens over the other member states.
+Although, there were some major events that highlighted the increasing dominance of Athens over the other member states.

-In 465 BC, the island of Thasos, the wealthiest island in the northern Aegean, had an economic disagreement with Athens about trade.
+In 465 BC, Thasos, the wealthiest island in the northern Aegean, had an economic disagreement with Athens about trade.

 This was the first time the League's resources had been used in aggression against another League member.

-Thasos appealed to Sparta for help, but Sparta was unable to support them due to internal problems.
+Thasos appealed to Sparta for help, but they were unable to support them due to internal problems.

 The rise of Pericles